Consultant Thyroid, Parathyroid, Hernia and Gallbladder Surgeon

 • Smoking and/or being overweight significantly increases this risk.

-Specific risks associated with gallbaladder surgery
+Specific risks associated with gallbladder surgery

 • Bile leaks are uncommon but not rare.
 They can slow down your recovery, may require a drain to be left for a few days if it is felt to be a risk of happening.
 Rarely a return to theatre or a camera test (ERCP) are needed to control them.